-At approximately 4:40am on November 8, 1961, Allen Johnson and Howard (Bubba) Washington got in a fight at the S&S Club in the Hill District.
+At approximately 4:40am on November 8, 1961, hours after Joseph Barr secured re-election as Pittsburgh’s mayor, Allen Johnson and Howard (Bubba) Washington got in a fight at the S&S Club in the Hill District.
 The police were called to the scene and Johnson was transported to the hospital for stitches to close a wound to his face.

 Later that morning, Johnson phoned Lou’s Ringside Bar on Center Avenue to say he was coming “to get” Washington, who worked there.
 Johnson then went to a pawn shop, bought a rifle and bullets, went to the bar, and shot Washington at close range.

 When police reported to the scene, Johnson turned himself in and confessed, saying “I shot him.
 I hope I killed him.”

 Johnson, a 40-year old World War II combat veteran who had just been released from the Allegheny County Workhouse, had previously worked at the Ringside Bar.
 After losing his job, he was replaced by Washington.